frontpage.

 If I recall correctly, Russia required that Visa/Mastercard had offices and payment services located in Russia and they simply nationalised those branches and everyone's cards continued to work within Russia with minimal disruption to internal trade.

-No, that's not what happened.
+That's not what happened.
 They already had been working on MIR for a while.
-Then Visa/Mastercard pulled out due to sanctions.
-The retailers actually prefer MIR now due to lower fees and government likes it because they can track every little detail (when they were a bit in the dark before).
+Then Visa/Mastercard pulled out due to sanctions over the war.
+The retailers actually prefer MIR now as it's newer/better tech plus lower fees and government likes it because they can track every little detail (when they were a bit in the dark before).
+Consumers seem to prefer the payment systems - faster transfers, QR code payments and scan face to pay terminals.

 https://en.wikipedia.org/wiki/Mir_(payment_system)